Dosage Form: injection, powder, lyophilized, for solution

-The parenteral form of Vancomycin Hydrochloride for injection, USP may be administered orally for treatment of antibiotic-associated pseudomembranous colitis produced by C. difficile and for staphylococcal enterocolitis.
+The parenteral form of Vancomycin Hydrochloride may be administered orally for treatment of antibiotic-associated pseudomembranous colitis produced by C. difficile and for staphylococcal enterocolitis.
 Parenteral administration of Vancomycin Hydrochloride alone is of unproven benefit for these indications.
-Vancomycin is not effective by the oral route for other types of infection.
+Vancomycin is not effective by the oral route for other types of infections.

-Ototoxicity has occurred in patients receiving vancomycin.
+Ototoxicity has occurred in patients receiving Vancomycin Hydrochloride for injection.
 It may be transient or permanent.
 It has been reported mostly in patients who have been given excessive doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent such as an aminoglycoside.
 Vancomycin should be used with caution in patients with renal insufficiency because the risk of toxicity is appreciably increased by high, prolonged blood concentrations.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.